awslabs/fhir-works-on-aws-deployment/INSTALL.md

 .\scripts\win_install.ps1
 ```

 `Set-ExecutionPolicy RemoteSigned` is used to make the script executable on your machine.
 In the event this command cannot be executed (this often happens on managed computers), you can still try to execute `.\scripts\win_install.ps1`, as your computer may already be set up to allow the script to be executed.
-If this fails, you can install using Docker, install in the cloud via EC2 or Cloud9 (running Amazon Linux 2 or Ubuntu), or install manually.
+If this fails, you can install using Docker, install in the cloud via EC2 (running Amazon Linux 2) or Cloud9 (running Amazon Linux 2 or Ubuntu), or install manually.

 Follow the directions in the script to finish installation.
 See the Optional Installation Configurations section for more details.